Gray Divorce is on the Rise. Financial Planning Can Help.

 4. Women at work.

 Perhaps one of the biggest drivers of divorce is lack of communication about finances after retirement.
 It’s essential that couples spend time discussing each other’s expectations for retirement — such as when each partner would like to retire, where they would like to live, how they expect to support themselves and goals for later on in life.
-It’s these conversations that can help couples navigate the road ahead and maintain a healthy and vigorous relationship.
+It’s these conversations that can help couples navigate the road ahead and maintain a healthy relationship.
 (If you need a starting point, set up an appointment with a financial advisor who can help initiate the conversation).

 Approaching those tough conversations about money can be stressful, but financial discussions are well worth it for the health of your marriage.
-Discussing the topic of longevity and identifying your expectations for retirement — both materially and financially — can help couples avoid gray divorce all together.
+Discussing the topic of longevity and identifying your expectations for retirement — both materially and financially — can help couples avoid gray divorce altogether.
 According to a recent study conducted by the Institute for Divorce Financial Analysts, 22 percent of divorces are caused by money issues or money arguments.
 So before you become a statistic, try talking through some of these retirement points.

 Question 1: When do we want to retire?

 This might seem like an easy question, but time is money.
 When it comes to retirement, the age you’d like to retire is a direct factor of how much money you need to be saving.
 It is necessary that you and your partner are on the same page about what is attainable for retirement age so neither party ends up disillusioned.

 Question 2: What do we want to do in retirement?

 Couples that want to stay at home are going to require different financial means than couples who would like to travel the world after retirement.
 You and your spouse should discuss what you want to do with your retirement and think about how you will finance your adventures.

 Question 3: What will our budget be in retirement?